Bangor, Maine: Climate

 Bangor has a humid continental climate (Köppen: Dfb), with cold, snowy winters, and warm summers, and is in USDA hardiness zone 5a.
 The monthly daily average temperature ranges from 18.5 °F in January to 69.5 °F in July.
 On average, there are 20 nights annually that drop to 0 °F or below, and 55 days where the temperature stays below freezing, including 49 days from December through February.
-There is an average of 6.1 days annually with highs at or above 90 °F, with the last year to have not seen such temperatures being 2014.
+There is an average of 6.1 days annually with highs at or above 90 °F, with the 2014 the last year not to have seen such high temperatures.
 Extreme temperatures range from −32 °F on February 10, 1948, up to 104 °F on August 19, 1935.

 The average first freeze of the season occurs on October 7, and the last May 7, resulting in a freeze-free season of 152 days; the corresponding dates for measurable snowfall, i.e. at least 0.1 in, are November 23 and April 4.
 The average annual snowfall for Bangor is approximately 74.6 in, while snowfall has ranged from 22.2 in in 1979–80 to 181.9 in in 1962−63; the record snowiest month was February 1969 with 58.0 in, while the most snow in one calendar day was 30.0 in on December 14, 1927.
 A snow depth of at least 3 in is on average seen 66 days per winter, including 54 days from January to March, when the snow pack is typically most reliable.

 Demographics

 As of 2008, Bangor is the third most populous city in Maine, as it has been for more than a century.
 As of 2012, the estimated population of the Bangor Metropolitan Area (which includes Penobscot County) is 153,746, indicating a slight growth rate since 2000, almost all of it accounted for by Bangor.
-As of 2007, Metro Bangor had a higher percentage of people with high school degrees than the national average (85% compared to 76.5%) and a slightly higher number of graduate degree holders (7.55% compared to 7.16%).
-It had much higher number of physicians per capita (291 vs. 170), because of the presence of two large hospitals.

 Historically Bangor received many immigrants as it industrialized.
 Irish-Catholic and later Jewish immigrants eventually became established members of the community, along with many migrants from Atlantic Canada.
-Of the 205 black citizens who lived in Bangor in 1910, over a third were originally from Canada.
+Of the 205 Black citizens who lived in Bangor in 1910, over a third were originally from Canada.